 - In a bowl, whisk Greek yogurt, lemon zest and juice, maple syrup, salt and black pepper until well combined.
 Note: Start with 1 clove of garlic and taste if it's enough for you.
 Add another if you like things really garlicky.

 - Cut block of tofu in half.
 Wrap each half in paper towel a few times.
 Transfer tofu to a plate or board that has been covered in paper towels.
 Place something heavy on top of wrapped tofu, like a cast-iron pan or heavy can.
+Allow to dry out for 30 minutes (replacing the paper towel a couple of times).
 Alternatively, if you have, you can use a tofu press to remove any excess moisture from your tofu.
-Allow to dry out for 30 minutes.Note: If you have a tofu press, feel free to use that instead!

 - After 30 minutes, unwrap tofu and discard the paper towels.
 In a shallow dish, whisk soy sauce, vegetable broth, maple syrup, garlic powder, onion powder, cayenne pepper and lime juice until combined.